-Coaching services are designed to support students successful transition to the university.
+Coaching services are designed to support students' successful transition to the university.
 They include:

-- Learning Strategies
+- · Networking and Making Connections

-- Effective Studying Techniques
+- Effective Study Techniques

-- Getting the most out of homework and class
+- Getting the most out of coursework and lectures

 - Test Preparation

-- Emotional Wellness
+- Wellness and Balance

-- Organization Skills

 - Time Management

-- Test Anxiety
+- · Test Anxiety

-- Navigating campus resources
+- Navigating Campus Resources

-The coach can also connect students to appropriate services on campus, such as:
+Academic coaches can also connect students to appropriate services on campus, such as:

-- Counseling and mental health services (CAPS)
+- · Counseling and mental health services (CAPS) - Tutoring and writing support (Student Success Center) - Career guidance (Engineering Career Connections) - Academic accommodations (Center for Educational Access CEA)

-- Tutoring

-- Career Guidance (ENGR Career Services)

-- Learning Accommodations (CEA)

-Students who could benefit from academic coaching are encouraged to attend between 2-4 meetings throughout the semester, although each student is evaluated on a case-by-case basis.
+Students who could benefit from academic coaching are encouraged to attend between 2-4 meetings throughout the semester, although meeting frequency will depend on students' individual goals.
 Students can make appointments by logging into UASuccess and searching for "Engineering Academic Coaching" under "My Success Network."
 Drop-in hours vary by semester, but will be posted in the ENGR Academic Coaching Blackboard page before classes begin.
-For more information, visit first-year-engineering.uark.edu/academic-coaching.php.
+For more information, visit engineering-one-stop.uark.edu/academic-coaching.php.